Continual Robot Skill and Task Learning via Dialogue

-\textbf{Active Learning.} Our work is related to active learning, where a learning agent actively improves its skills by asking a human for demonstrations~\cite{Thomason2020JointlyIP, pmlr-v78-maeda17a,Chernova_2009, chernova_2007}.
-Defining an appropriate metric that triggers the request for assistance or information gathering becomes the key research problem in this domain. \citet{Thomason2020JointlyIP} measure the semantic similarity between a newly introduced concept and the known concepts to ask for classifier labels. \citet{Chernova_2009, chernova_2007} train a confidence classifier conditioned on the current state of the agent, and request expert demonstrations when the confidence score does not meet a pre-defined threshold. \citet{pmlr-v78-maeda17a} use the uncertainty of Gaussian Processes(GPs) as the metric to trigger the request for assistance.
-These existing methods reason over the semantic information in a task such as the goal condition or features of classifiers that identify the goal condition.
-We use a cosine distance metric to measure similarity for both the semantic information from language and the behavior information of a skill.
+\textbf{Active Learning.} Our work is also related to active learning, where a learning agent actively learns new skills by asking for demonstrations~\cite{Thomason2020JointlyIP, pmlr-v78-maeda17a,Chernova_2009, chernova_2007}.
+Defining an appropriate metric that triggers the request for assistance becomes the key research problem in this domain.
+Previous work~\cite{Thomason2020JointlyIP} measures the semantic similarity between a new concept and the known concepts to ask for classifier labels.
+Other work~\citep{Chernova_2009, chernova_2007, pmlr-v78-maeda17a} predicts a confidence score based on the current state of the agent, and requests for assistance when the confidence score does not meet a pre-defined threshold.
+Our method is similar to these approaches in that we use a cosine distance metric to measure similarity from the semantic information present in the language descriptions of skills without any strict labels.